 - Let it dry.
 Allow your furniture to air dry or wipe it down with a cleaning cloth before putting it back to use or storing it away.

-For patio umbrellas and heaters, look for covers sized just right for them.
+- For patio umbrellas, grills and patio heaters, look for furniture covers sized just right for them.

 Looking for something for your outdoor room?
-Check out options now for outdoor furniture.
+Check out these options for outdoor furniture.